 - Feeling like the food is stuck in the throat

-- Feeling like they are choking or the throat is tight
+- Feeling of choking or tight throat

 - Acidic or sour taste in the mouth (acid indigestion)